dagreatcode/google-books/README.md

 ## I think my layout was great.
 Seems to get better....
 ![React App Picture](./image/img1.png)
 #
-## The server is always a no brain.
+## The server is always a no brainer.
 Tricky when imputing a mongoose DB.
 ![React App Picture](./image/img2.png)
 #
 ## AXIOS will always be easy.
 Tricky when using an KEY.